ManticoreGamesInc/platform-documentation/src/tutorials/obby_tutorial.md

 Save the script and preview the project.
 The platform should be rotating and the player should rotate if on top of it.

-!!! tip "Use the ++shift+equal++ shortcut to spawn the player in Preview Mode where the scene camera location."
+!!! tip "Use the ++shift+equal++ shortcut to spawn the player in Preview Mode where the scene camera location currently is."

 <div class="mt-video" style="width:100%">
     <video autoplay muted playsinline controls loop class="center" style="width:100%">